Eric-D-Stevens/audio-tour-frontend/PRIVACY_POLICY.md

 ## Third-Party Services

-TensorTrix uses the following third-party services:
+TensorTours uses the following third-party services:

 - **Google Places API**: We use Google Places API to retrieve photos and information about points of interest.
 When you use our app, we may send anonymous location coordinates to Google's services to retrieve relevant place information.
 No personally identifiable information about you is shared with Google through this process.
 - **Amazon Web Services (AWS)**: We use AWS services, including Amazon Cognito for authentication and other AWS services for hosting our backend infrastructure.